matsest/bicep-registry-demo/README.md

 ### Next steps

 To build upon this you can try:
 - Adding another module in the modules directory.
 The name of the directory will be the module name and it must have a `main.bicep` file within it.
+The workflow will parse all modules in the odules directory.
+Note that currently all modules will be deployed with the same version (git tag).
 - Consuming the module from the registry in a another workflow to deploy resources
   - You will need to set up a service principal that have [AcrPull permissions](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-roles?tabs=azure-cli) and permissions to deploy resources (Contributor or equivalent)
-- Add more robust versioning automation (e.g. always publish a `latest` version on push to main) and use [GitHub Releases](https://docs.github.com/en/actions/learn-github-actions/events-that-trigger-workflows#release) to publish specific versions
+- Add more robust versioning automation (e.g. always publish a `latest` version on push to main) and use [GitHub Releases](https://docs.github.com/en/actions/learn-github-actions/events-that-trigger-workflows#release) to publish specific versions, or add individual versioning of modules.

 ### Cleanup